 Obtaining Additional Publications and Information

 Information about Cisco products, technologies, and network solutions is available from various online and printed sources.

-•Cisco Marketplace provides a variety of Cisco books, reference guides, and logo merchandise.
+•Cisco Marketplace provides a variety of Cisco books, reference guides, documentation, and logo merchandise.
 Visit Cisco Marketplace, the company store, at this URL:

 •Cisco Press publishes a wide range of general networking, training and certification titles.
 Both new and experienced users will benefit from these publications.
 For current Cisco Press titles and other information, go to Cisco Press at this URL:

 •Packet magazine is the Cisco Systems technical user magazine for maximizing Internet and networking investments.
 Each quarter, Packet delivers coverage of the latest industry trends, technology breakthroughs, and Cisco products and solutions, as well as network deployment and troubleshooting tips, configuration examples, customer case studies, certification and training information, and links to scores of in-depth online resources.
 You can access Packet magazine at this URL:

 •iQ Magazine is the quarterly publication from Cisco Systems designed to help growing companies learn how they can use technology to increase revenue, streamline their business, and expand services.
 The publication identifies the challenges facing these companies and the technologies to help solve them, using real-world case studies and business strategies to help readers make sound technology investment decisions.
 You can access iQ Magazine at this URL:

 or view the digital edition at this URL:

 •Internet Protocol Journal is a quarterly journal published by Cisco Systems for engineering professionals involved in designing, developing, and operating public and private internets and intranets.
 You can access the Internet Protocol Journal at this URL:

 •Networking products offered by Cisco Systems, as well as customer support services, can be obtained at this URL: